PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/administration/configure-administration.md

 Notifications are displayed in the dropdown block once the bell icon is clicked.
 The block contains 3 following tabs, with the content rows:

   - **Orders tab** - title containing the total amount of newest Orders made, also displaying the **order number**, **order creator**, **country code**, **shop name** and **the amount** of the order with currency.
+All the row is linking to the latest Order page.
 After viewing the new Order notification for 2 minutes, the notification removes itself from the list.
 If the list is empty, the placeholder _No new order for now :( Have you checked your abandoned carts?
-Your next order could be hiding there!_ appears in the block, with the link to the Abandoned Carts.
+Your next order could be hiding there!_ and a large bell icon appears in the block, with the link to the Abandoned Carts.
   - **Customers tab** - title containing the total amount of newest Customers registered to the webshop.
 The displayed elements are - **Customer number**, **Name** and **Last name**, the date when the customer has registered from Front or Back Office - with the format MM/DD/YYY.
+All the row is linking to the latest Customer page.
+If the list is empty, the placeholder _No new customer for now :( Are you active on social media these days?_ and a large bell icon appears in the block.
   - **Messages tab** - containing the total amount of newest Messages sent by client from Order details from Front Office side.
 The displayed elements are - **circle notification** element, **open** status indicator, **First** and **Last** name of the Customer, a **clock** icon and time, when the message has been sent - with the format MM/DD/YYY.
+All the row is linking to the latest Message page.
+If the list is empty, the placeholder _No new message for now.
+Seems like all your customers are happy :)_ and a large bell icon appears in the block.

+## Multistores functionality

+Each Multistore or Shop group can be configured in All Shops mode or in separate Shops or Shop groups in this page.
+The configuration is being stored in separate databases of Shops and Shop groups, so the stored data can not be mixed between content.